ua-datalab/Workshops/Introduction-to-Python-for-Data-Science/Introduction-to-Python-for-Data-Science.md

 [**Sets**](https://docs.python.org/3/tutorial/datastructures.html#sets)

 A set is an unordered collection of distinct elements.
+It is created by enclosing elements in teh `{}` parenthesis.

 ```
 animals = {'cat', 'dog'}